-One quantitative electrofishing pass was conducted at Big Creek RM 0.15 on August 16, 2013.
-Sampling was conducted using backpack electrofishing techniques and consisted of shocking all habitat types within a sampling zone while moving from downstream to upstream.
-The sampling zone was 0.20 kilometers.
+One electrofishing pass was conducted by boat at RM 0.15 in 2014.
+Two quantitative electrofishing passes were conducted at RM 0.15; one each using backpack and longline electrofishing techniques.
+Sampling consisted of shocking all habitat types within a sampling zone while moving from downstream to upstream.
+The sampling zones were 0.15 km for backpack electrofishing, 0.20 for longline electrofishing and 0.28 km for the boat electrofishing.
 The methods that were used followed Ohio EPA protocol methods as detailed in Biological Criteria for the Protection of Aquatic Life, Volumes II (1987a) and III (1987b).
 Fish collected during the surveys were identified, weighed and examined for the presence of anomalies, including DELTs (deformities, eroded fins, lesions, and tumors).
 All fish were then released to the waters from which they were collected, except for vouchers and those that could not be easily identified in the field.

-The electrofishing results for each pass were compiled and utilized to evaluate fish community health through the application of two Ohio EPA indices, the Index of Biotic

-Integrity (IBI) and the Modified Index of Well-Being (MIwb).
+The electrofishing results for each pass were compiled and utilized to evaluate fish community health through the application of two Ohio EPA indices, the Index of Biotic Integrity (IBI) and the Modified Index of Well-Being (MIwb).
 The IBI incorporates 12 community metrics representing structural and functional attributes.
 The structural attributes are based upon fish community aspects such as fish numbers and diversity.
 Functional attributes are based upon fish community aspects such as feeding strategies, environmental tolerances, and disease symptoms.
 These metrics are individually scored by comparing the data collected at the survey site with values expected at reference sites located in a similar geographical region.
 The maximum possible IBI score is 60 and the minimum possible score is 12.
 The summation of the 12 individual metrics scores provides a single-value IBI score, which corresponds to a narrative rating of Exceptional, Good, Marginally Good, Fair, Poor or Very Poor.
 The 12 metrics utilized for wading sites are listed in Table 7.

 Table 7.
-IBI Metrics (Wading)

-Total number of Native Species

-Number of Darter species

-Number of Sunfish Species

-Number of Sucker Species

-Number of Intolerant Species

-Percent Tolerant Species

-Percent Omnivores

-Percent Insectivores

-Percent Top Carnivores

-Percent Simple Lithophils

-Percent DELT Anomalies

-Number of Fish
+IBI Metrics Wading Boat Number of Native Species Number of Native Species Number of Darter species Percent Round-Bodied Suckers Number of Sunfish Species Number of Sunfish Species Number of Sucker Species Number of Sucker Species Number of Intolerant Species Number of Intolerant Species Percent Tolerant Percent Tolerant Percent Omnivores Percent Omnivores Percent Insectivores Percent Insectivores Percent Top Carnivores Percent Top Carnivores Number of Individuals Number of Individuals Percent Simple Lithophils Percent Simple Lithophils Percent DELT Anomalies Percent DELT Anomalies